Chart Color Schemes

 Port Noarlunga South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Port Noarlunga South, as per the latest Census, consisted of 91.9% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Port Noarlunga South, as per the latest Census, consisted of 91.9% houses and 8.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Port Noarlunga South was higher at 34.3%, with the rest being mortgaged (42.6%) or rented (23.1%).
-The median monthly mortgage repayment was $1,517, lower than Adelaide metro's average of $1,562.
-Median weekly rent in Port Noarlunga South was $350, compared to Adelaide metro's $320.
-Nationally, mortgage repayments were significantly lower at $1,863, and rents were less at $375.
+Home ownership in Port Noarlunga South was at 34.3%, with the rest of dwellings either mortgaged (42.6%) or rented (23.1%).
+The median monthly mortgage repayment in the area was $1,517, below Adelaide metro's average of $1,562.
+The median weekly rent figure was recorded at $350, compared to Adelaide metro's $320.
+Nationally, Port Noarlunga South's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing